Frenzyritz13/ghw-data-git-23/readme.md

 -   Ritvi!

--   Firos!!🙌🏻 changed in cli for ghw hack week
+-   Firos!!🙌🏻 -->changed in cli for ghw github session

 =======